uclisec/uclisec.github.io/_pages/hiring-2024.md

   <dt>Will UCL allocate PhD studentship(s)?
 Would these be available to be taken up by international PhD students?</dt>
   <dd>The details of a start-up package would be negotiated with the Head of Department.</dd>
   <dt>How are lecturers evaluated?
 Is there a funding goal and/or publication target etc?</dt>
   <dd>There are no fixed targets for funding or publications, and expectations would depend on the specific field of the staff member.
-See the [Academic Career Framework](https://www.ucl.ac.uk/human-resources/policies-advice/academic-career-framework-and-promotions-processes) for guidance.</dd>
+See the <a href="https://www.ucl.ac.uk/human-resources/policies-advice/academic-career-framework-and-promotions-processes">Academic Career Framework</a> for guidance.</dd>
   <dt>Are the requirements the same for all the positions?
 I am about to finish my Ph.D., so shall I also submit a research plan?</dt>
   <dd>The application material is the same for all roles but we would of course have different expectations of the content depending on the experience of the applicant.</dd>
   <dt>Are the lecturers positions limited to specific number of years?</dt>
   <dd>These are all permanent roles.
-Positions are subject to successful completion of probation ([up to 3 years](https://www.ucl.ac.uk/human-resources/ucl-induction-and-probation-policy)) but this is much less onerous than tenure-track and we would expect everyone to successfully complete their probation.</dd>
+Positions are subject to successful completion of probation (<a href="https://www.ucl.ac.uk/human-resources/ucl-induction-and-probation-policy">up to 3 years</a>) but this is much less onerous than tenure-track and we would expect everyone to successfully complete their probation.</dd>
   <dt>What’s the degree of flexibility on the starting date?</dt>
   <dd>The start date is flexible and can be negotiated with the Head of Department.</dd>
   <dt>Are part-time (say 80%) positions also considered?</dt>